9a4ge/wspr2sondehub/README.md

 #supported trackers
 So far, U4B, Traquito and Qrplabs trackers are supported unter 'traquito' name.
 Change last entry in settings.php; 'tracker_type' => 'traquito' or 'tracker_type' => 'zachtek1'.
 Note that for example Jetpack board has firmware qrplabs.
 ZachTek is just zachtek1.
 So far, I can't find any ICT tracker in use.
-So, the script is not yet optimized to ICT tracker.
+So, the script is not yet optimized for ICT tracker.

 # separate database for each balloon
 Just set one or more balloons, there will be two .csv files.
 For example; 9a4ge-11_rawlog.csv and 9a4ge-11_spotslog.csv .